 Mark regularly handles personal injury matters ranging from soft tissue accidents to catastrophic injury and wrongful death.
 Mark’s personal injury practice includes premises liability/slip and fall cases; automobile accident cases; medical malpractice cases; insurance coverage cases; nuisance and land use cases; defamation (slander and libel) cases; contract dispute cases; and various types of business litigation cases.

 In his appellate practice, Mark services his trial-level clients as well as clients who hire him to handle their appeals exclusively.
 Mark has handled dozens of appeals in the Georgia Court of Appeals, the Georgia Supreme Court, and the Eleventh Circuit Court of Appeals.

 Please judge Mark’s appellate work for yourself.
-You can hear mark’s argument at the Eleventh Circuit in December of 2019 HERE where he successfully argued that a Cobb County jailer should not be protected by qualified immunity after he threw an older detainee across a jail call.
+You can hear mark’s argument at the Eleventh Circuit in December of 2019 HERE where he successfully argued that a Cobb County jailer should not be protected by qualified immunity after he threw an older man across a jail cell.
 Or you can read the 2018 Georgia Court of Appeals opinion HEREwhere Mark successfully had his client’s criminal gang act conviction reversed because the Atlanta Police Department committed a Brady violation, failing to turn over exculpatory evidence.